AndersDeath/diary2/000-current.md

 # 18 September - Sunday - Saint-Petersburg

 I analised 10 vacancies of CTO and EM that Ksusha sent me.
+I also did rhetoric lesson and some other stuff.